 One thing that is particularly nice about some of these is that they work well indoors as well as outdoors.

-I chose the hedgehog version of this toy to include in this post, but these wooden “Wheely Bug” animal toys are also available as a cow, mouse, tiger, pig or bee.
+These wooden “Wheely Bug” animal toys are available not only as this cute hedgehog, but also as a cow, mouse, tiger, pig or bee.

 Whichever animal you choose, the Wheely Bug can go in any direction without any steering skills, which makes it easy to toddlers to have fun with.
 The antennae bounce when you “bop” them, which is particularly great for more tactile kids or little ones who are just starting to be fascinated by cause and effect.
 It rolls great on both hardwood floors and carpets.

 One nice plus that you can’t tell from the picture is that you can remove the plush cover and spot clean it if you need to.

 All the Wheely Bugs come in two different sizes, small and large.
 There is a lot of discussion in the amazon reviews of how to choose which is the right size for your child.
 For example, one reviewer says to measure the leg inseam and to go with the large size if it measure over thirteen inches.